holyaustin/galleria-verse/README.md

 ### 3. Discord and Telegram username for the team’s person of contact

-discord old - holyaustin#3735

-discord new - holyaustin
+discord new - holyaustin and glochain

 telegram - @holyaustin

-twitter (X) : @holyaustin
+twitter (X) : @holyaustin and @gloAustin

 ### 4. Repository with project’s code and demo site